Fourth issue of DEMESCI already available!!

-The Journal of Deliberative Mechanisms in Science (DEMESCI) is a peer-reviewed journal that publishes original works on the relationship between science and society.
-Specifically, the articles provide insight into the growing dimensions of science in democracy.
-DEMESCI is oriented towards the academic world, stakeholders and all types of collectives interested in exploring the relations and tensions of science and technology with different publics and a variety of other social institutions.
-In this respect, DEMESCI intends to come up with a better critical understanding of the conceptualization and potential application of practices that create new spaces for deliberation in science, and the implications of this way of co-production between science and the rest of society for democracy.
+The Journal of Deliberative Mechanisms in Science (DEMESCI) is a peer-reviewed journal that publishes original works on the relation between science and the rest of society.
+The articles provide insight into the growing dimensions of science in democracy.
+DEMESCI is oriented towards the academic world, stakeholders and all types of collectives interested in exploring the relations and tensions of science and technology with different publics and a variety of social institutions.
+In this respect, the journal intends to come up with a better critical understanding of the conceptualization and potential application of practices that create new spaces for deliberation in science.
+In the context of the co-production between science and society, DEMESCI then focuses on related areas of research such as citizen science, scientific controversies about health and the environment, public engagement with science, advocacy research, social impact of science, and evidence-based decision making, among others.

 DEMESCI is a multidisciplinary journal that will publish articles based on disciplines such as Sociology, History, Anthropology, and Political Science, among others.
 DEMESCI also promotes the transdisciplinary character of science, encouraging the submission of articles that combine these and other approaches in a single academic work.
 We then expect scholars from successful fields of study such as Science and Technology Studies to submit their articles as well.